soumendus/knowledge-distill/README.md

 # knowledge-distill

 This code implements the knowledge distillation idea presented in the research paper "https://arxiv.org/abs/1503.02531".
 The code in this GitHub repository, trains a larger network with more parameters which is the teacher model.
 Then using knowledge distillation technique, a student model with less parameters is trained.
-The student model reaches reasonably close in accuracy to the reacher model.
+The student model reaches reasonably close in accuracy to the teacher model.
 The implementation downloads and uses the tiny imagenet dataset.

 ## How to run the code